This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A leg fracture is a break in any of the 3 long bones of your child's leg.
 The femur is the largest bone and goes from your child's hip to his knee.
-The fibula and tibia are the 2 bones in your child's lower leg that go from his knee to his ankle.
+The fibula and tibia are the 2 bones in your child's lower leg that go from the knee to the ankle.
 Your child may have a Salter-Harris fracture, which is when a bone breaks through a growth plate.
+Growth plates are found at the ends of your child's long bones, and help to regulate bone growth.

 - Your child has a fever.